adform/adform-tracking-ios-sdk/README.md

 * Requires deployment target 7.0 or later.
 * Requires ARC to be enabled.

+**Please folow Migration guide below if you are updating SDK to version 1.0.**

 ## 2. Integration

 ### 2.1.
 Using CocoaPods